In Depth Baby Product Reviews Led by a Pediatrician

 Run-ability is impacted by the manufacturing process that brings all the components together with little flex and a low tolerance for manufacturing variations or flaws.
 We search for options that run straight without effort, offer excellent biomechanics, are not a struggle to push or tilt to turn and use quality materials as these factors all impact the product's overall run-ability.

 The top-scoring jogger in our tests was the Thule Urban Glide 3.
-This all-terrain stroller has all the bells and whistles of a great jogger, including an adjustable track and handlebar.
-It was a pleasure to run with a tracked straight and center-placed, twisting deceleration brake.
+This all-terrain stroller has all the bells and whistles of a great jogger, including adjustable tracking and handlebar.
+It was a pleasure to run with a tracked straight, with a center-placed, twisting deceleration brake.
 This stroller's rolling resistance result of 44 feet indicated less drag and less effort required to propel it forward.
-The tracking adjustment is located on the front wheel and helps it stay straight without significant pull in either direction, meaning the runner can use the stroller with one hand for better running ergonomics.
+The tracking adjustment is located on the front wheel and helps it stay straight without significant pull in either direction, meaning the stroller can be pushed with one hand for better running ergonomics.
 The handlebar is adjustable from 38.5" - 45.3" from the ground, with four possible positions for runners of different heights.
-Its lighter weight of 26.2 lbs also contributed to a less fatiguing and more enjoyable jogging experience.
+Its lighter weight of 26.2 lbs in our tests also contributed to a less fatiguing and more enjoyable jogging experience.

 The Thule Urban Glide 3 has an easy-to-use and effective twisting deceleration handbrake.